Nilotic peoples: Southern Nilotic settlement in East Africa

-Oral traditions

 The significance of tracing individual clan histories in order to get an idea of Kalenjin groups formation has been shown by scholars such as B.E.
 Kipkorir (1978).
 He argued that the Tugen first settled in small clan groups, fleeing from war, famine, and disease, and that they arrived from western, eastern, and northern sections.
 Even a section among the Tugen claims to have come from Mount Kenya.

 The Nandi account on the settlement of Nandi displays a similar manner of occupation of the Nandi territory.
 The Kalenjin clans who moved into and occupied the Nandi area, thus becoming the Nandi tribe, came from a wide array of Kalenjin-speaking areas.

 Apparently, spatial core areas existed to which people moved and concentrated over the centuries, and in the process evolved into the individual Kalenjin communities known today by adopting migrants and assimilating original inhabitants.

-For various reasons, slow and multigenerational migrations of Nilotic Luo peoples occurred from South Sudan into Uganda and western Kenya from at least 1000 AD, and continuing until the early 20th century.
-Oral history and genealogical evidence have been used to estimate timelines of Luo expansion into and within Kenya and Tanzania.
-Four major waves of migrations into the former Nyanza province in Kenya are discernible starting with the people of Jok (Joka Jok), which is estimated to have begun around 1490–1517.
-Joka Jok were the first and largest wave of migrants into northern Nyanza.
-These migrants settled at a place called Ramogi Hill, then expanded around northern Nyanza.
-The people of Owiny' (Jok'Owiny) and the people of Omolo (Jok'Omolo) followed soon after (1598-1625).
-A miscellaneous group composed of the Suba, Sakwa, Asembo, Uyoma, and Kano then followed.
-The Suba originally were Bantu-speaking people who assimilated into Luo culture.
-They fled from the Buganda Kingdom in Uganda after the civil strife that followed the murder of the 24th Kabaka of Buganda in the mid-18th century and settled in South Nyanza, especially at Rusinga and Mfangano islands.
-Luo speakers crossed Winam Gulf of Lake Victoria from northern Nyanza into South Nyanza starting in the early 17th century.

-Post-colonial traditions

-Several historical narratives from the various Kalenjin subtribes point to Tulwetab/Tulwop Kony (Mount Elgon) as their original point of settlement in Kenya.
+Several early ethnographic accounts from the various Kalenjin sub tribes point to Tulwetab/Tulwop Kony (Mount Elgon) as their original point of settlement in Kenya.
 This point of origin appears as a central theme in most narratives recorded after the colonial period.
 One of the more famous accounts states: